 There’s a lot to be proud of.
 I’ll share a few observations.

 Arriving at our Lab five years ago, I was impressed and encouraged by our collective commitment to team science, regardless of one’s role at the Lab.
 I found that our culture fosters building trust-based and collaborative relationships.
-And most important for me, as a new person at the Lab, I felt welcomed and hopeful that I could do my best and contribute to the future of the Lab.
+And most importantly for me, as a new person at the Lab, I felt welcomed and hopeful that I could do my best and contribute to the future of the Lab.

 I’m proud of the leadership team that I’ve assembled.
 They are dedicated professionals committed to the success of the Lab in everything they do.
 A few accomplishments we’ve achieved together include managing unanticipated operational challenges and events, the most notable being the PSPS events and three years of the Covid pandemic.